IBM/aspera-cli/docs/README.erb.md

 ### Execution

-<%=tool%> intentionally supports only a **one shot** mode (no infinite loop) in order to avoid having a hanging process or using too many resources (calling REST api too quickly during the scan or event method).
+<%=tool%> intentionally supports only a **one shot** mode (no infinite loop) in order to avoid having a hanging process or using too many resources (calling REST API too quickly during the scan or event method).
 It needs to be run on a regular basis to create or update preview files.
 For that use your best reliable scheduler, see [Scheduler](#scheduler).

 Typically, for **Access key** access, the system/transfer is `xfer`.
-So, in order to be consistent have generate the appropriate access rights, the generation process should be run as user `xfer`.
+So, in order to be consistent, and generate the appropriate access rights, the generation process should be run as user `xfer`.

-Lets do a one shot test, using the configuration previously created:
+Let's do a one shot test, using the configuration previously created:

 ```bash
 su -s /bin/bash - xfer